Product ConsultantKardderStrategy Delivered

 The Problem

 Students had many options for social apps, and Kardder lacked steady social proof and consistent top-of-funnel visibility, which limited installs and on-campus adoption.
 Kardder had an early UCLA user base, but the product story did not land fast enough for students.
-Competitor pages communicated their 'why' more clearly than Kardder's did, and that gap showed up in downloads and social followings.
+Competitor pages communicated their 'why' more clearly, and that gap showed up in downloads and social followings.
 Separately, the team wanted to avoid the 'this is a dating app' misconception and instead lead with real-time social connection and missed connections.

 Deliverables